mongodb/docs/source/includes/list-table-edit-backup-host-credentials-ui.rst

      - For ``Username/Password`` or ``LDAP`` authentication, the password used to authenticate the Backup Agent to the MongoDB deployment.

-   * - :guilabel:`Replica set allows SSL for connections`, or
+   * - :guilabel:`Allows SSL for connections`
-       :guilabel:`Cluster allows SSL for connections`

      - If checked, the Backup Agent uses SSL to connect to MongoDB.
-The agent must have a trusted CA certificate to connect.

        See :doc:`/tutorial/configure-backup-agent-for-ssl`.